Ngozi89/the-news/README.md

 ![Palette](readme/color.jpg)

-The colour scheme is red and white to create a visually appealing and cohesive design that is easily recognizable as being associated to news website.
+The colour scheme is red, blue and white to create a visually appealing and cohesive design that is easily recognizable as being associated to news website.

 # Features